 For today's entry, we stay on ABC and in a post-Civil War setting.
 But we move from comedy to drama; from the midwest to the southwest; from Fort Courage to Fort Lowell; and from a uniformed Sergeant to a half-Apache army scout wearing buckskins.
 Being buried in a killer time slot by ABC meant that Hondo Lane had the misfortune of a short prime time run in 1967, but he was rediscovered and appreciated in reruns.

-Hondo Lane got very little help from his network, but he had plenty of assistance onscreen: his faithful dog Sam and an equally loyal fellow scout named Buffalo Baker.
+Hondo Lane got very little help from his network, but he had plenty of assistance onscreen from his faithful dog Sam and an equally loyal fellow scout named Buffalo Baker.

 |(L to R) Hondo, Buffalo and Sam|